-Headaches and Migraines Treatment Clinic in Newington, CT
+Headaches and Migraines Treatment Questions and Answers

 At one point in our lives, we all experience headaches.
 Whether they’re brought on by dehydration, overindulgence, allergies, or a multitude of different causes, headaches are not a welcome symptom and can be very debilitating at their worst.
 Migraines are a common cause of headaches, and can occur when exposed to high amounts of stress, infections or improper use of medications.